-Alex Burnap, PhD, is a Postdoctoral Fellow in Mechanical Engineering at the University of Michigan and Visiting Research Scientist at General Motors.
-He earned his PhD in Design Science in statistical aggregation models of crowdsourced engineering design, particularly characterizing limitations of conventional models and development of new methods to finding experts in the crowd to overcome these limitations.
-His current research focuses on predicting marketing and design questions using large-scale data in an area of research termed deep learning.
+Alex Burnap, PhD, is a Postdoctoral Fellow at the Massachusetts Institute of Technology and Visiting Research Scientist at General Motors.
+He earned his PhD in Design Science from the University of Michigan in statistical aggregation models of crowdsourced engineering design.
+His current research focuses on machine learning for prediction of diverse market needs for product design using large-scale data.

 Saeema Ahmed-Kristensen, PhD, is a Professor and Deputy Head of the Dyson School of Design Engineering, Imperial College London.
 She was a Professor at the Department of Management Engineering, Technical University of Denmark and led the Design, Engineering and Innovation Research Section.
 She conducted her PhD at the Mechanical Engineering Dept. at the University of Cambridge, where she was also an Engineering fellow of Edward Murray College.
 Her research interests focus upon engineering design to develop tools and methods that improve design synthesis, creativity, support global product development, and provide decision support throughout a product’s lifecycle.
 She has over 100 reviewed publications and works in close collaboration with industry, from aerospace, oil drilling equipment, medical devices, to consumer products such as headsets.
 A multidisciplinary approach including computer science, engineering, and psychology is adopted to research.